Welcome to the Harrison Family History blog.

 4. William Harrison (February 8, 1773 - May 2, 1836) m.
 Mary Hutchinson (c.
 1782 - August 17, 1856) at Egton Anglican Church on January 24, 1804.
 The witnesses were Joseph Readman and William Hutchinson.
 Under the Marriage Act of 1753 only marriages performed by the Church of England were considered legal.
 They were no doubt married the same day by the priest at the Roman Catholic Chapel in Egton Bridge.
 Mary was the daughter of John and Margaret Hutchinson of Egton Township.
 John Hutchinson was a tailor just like William's father.
 William Hutchinson who was a witness at the wedding was her brother.
 Joseph Readman was William Harrison's cousin, son of John Readman and Sarah Dowson.

 Since they were married in 1804 you would expect there to be more children between then and when William was born circa 1812.
-However, the existing baptismal records for St. Hedda's Roman Catholic Church in Egton Bridge only start in 1813 and Catholic families were generally no longer baptizing or registering their children in the Anglican Church in Egton at that time.
+However, the existing baptismal records for the Roman Catholic Chapel in Egton Bridge (built in 1798) only start in 1813 and Catholic families were generally no longer baptizing or registering their children in the Anglican Church in Egton at that time.
 A note in the Egton Anglican Church records states that the Catholics had not been baptizing their children there since 1781 (though a few families did register their children).

 William Harrison and Mary Hutchinson had the following known children: